 How Learnings Should Be Treated

 There should be a place where you can store the results that you have gathered from the experiments.
-Remember that these results are highly essential for making future decisions in the organisation.
+Remember that these results are highly essential for making future decisions in the organization.
 In other words, always treat these learnings with huge importance.

-It’s also vital that everyone in the organisation is kept informed or updated.
+It’s also vital that everyone in the organization is kept informed or updated.
 One of the best ways to do this is by sending a monthly email.
 This email should have the following contents: achievements (improvements that were implemented), metrics, and results (what the team learned with the improvements)

 If you’re an executive, who aims to set the bar high in your industry, feel free to reach out to see how we can activate your organisation’s highest potential.